cheater/articles/first-haskell-script.md

 	isPhilippa name = "Philippa" == name
 	-- tells us whether a name is equal to "Philippa" philippaKnown = any isPhilippa known_friends
-However, we would want to parametrize:
+However, we would want to parametrize who we are checking for:
 	isSomeone someone name = someone == name
 Then, we need to partially apply the function:
 	isPhilippa name = isSomeone "Philippa" name